Entanglement dynamics of second quantized quantum fields: Entanglement dynamics in Jaynes-Cummings model

-In the previous section we considered two basic features of the entanglement dynamics in the system of coupled quantum fields --- redistribution of the initial total entanglement and the production of entanglement by the interaction.
+In the previous sections we have seen that the entanglement dynamics in the system of coupled quantum fields is characterized by two specific features --- redistribution of the initial total entanglement and the production of entanglement by self-interaction.
 In the present section we apply these ideas for the analysis of entanglement in a more complex situation.

 We consider a single two-level atom interacting with the quantized electromagnetic field.
 The electron transitions in the atom are assumed to be characterized by definite helicity.
 The excitation of the electron state with the spin down at the ground level, $\ket{g\downarrow}$, into the spin up state at the excited level $\ket{e\uparrow}$ occurs through the absorption of ``$+$"-polarized photon and so on.
 The dynamics of the system is described by the Hamiltonian of the two-mode Jaynes-Cummings (JC) model,\cite{SHORE:1993:ID3860} which we write down in terms of the creation and annihilation operators